dracit7/FileIndexer/README.md

 ## Compiling Method
 * This program is recommended to be compiled with Cmake (as you can see,there's CMakeLists.),but you can use g++ as well if you like.
+Just notice: if you choose g++, you will have to link libmagic.so and libhiredis.so by yourself (you can try -Imagic and -Ihiredis, that may work.).

 * How to compile: